Erin Marteal, Executive Director

 Sheehan Gotsch, Communications Coordinator

 She began her time in Ithaca by volunteering for local organic farms where she gained a greater appreciation for food systems and the importance of fostering sustainable local growth.
 Sheehan is currently studying Policy Analysis and Management at Cornell University.
 Her passion for the outdoors, as well as for health and well being, have been pillars of her life from a young age and she finds time to get outside by being a team member of Cornell Women’s Rowing, and by exploring Ithaca and the surrounding area, whenever she gets the chance.

 Richard Lansdowne, Operations Manager

 A recent addition to the staff, Richard's interest in the study of play drew him to attend all of Ithaca Children's Garden's play symposiums.
 He holds degrees in both accounting and philosophy and has worked for mission-driven organizations since moving to the Ithaca area in 2003.
 Before that he worked seasonally at garden centers while pursuing his studies.
 He grew up near the headwaters of Fall Creek and enjoys playing outside.
-With his partner Margo, he pursues adventures in edible landscaping and year round gardening.
+With his partner Margo, he pursues adventures in edible landscaping and year-round gardening.